KieranReck/KieranReck.github.io/_pages/Now.md

 permalink: /now/
 layout: tags
 author_profile: true
+related: false
 ---
+Last Updated: 02 June 2024

-So, all of this is great, but what am I up to currently?
+So, all of this is great, but what am I actually up to currently?

 ## Professional
 As of Feb 2024 I joined <https://rapidx.bio/> as employee number 3, **Founding Engineer** is the job title.